Miguel Díaz-Canel: Presidency (2018–present)

-He received a visit from Venezuelan President Nicolás Maduro just two days after his inauguration.
-He met with Maduro again in May 2018 in Caracas, during his first official foreign visit as head of state.
+Díaz-Canel received a visit from Venezuelan president Nicolás Maduro just two days after his inauguration.
+He met with Maduro again in May 2018 in Caracas, Venezuela, during his first official foreign visit as head of state.
 In his first multinational political trip since becoming president, Díaz-Canel traveled in November 2018 to visit many of Cuba's Eurasian allies.
 Diplomatic meetings were held in Russia, North Korea, China, Vietnam, and Laos.
-Brief stopovers in the United Kingdom and France also included meetings with British parliamentarians and French leaders.
-In March 2019, Díaz-Canel and his wife hosted Charles, Prince of Wales and Camilla, Duchess of Cornwall in Havana as the first British royals to visit the island.
+Brief stopovers in the United Kingdom and France included meetings with British parliamentarians and French leaders.
+In March 2019, Díaz-Canel and his wife hosted Charles, Prince of Wales, and Camilla, Duchess of Cornwall, in Havana as the first British royals to visit the island.